dp-daly/range-migratory-bird-app/README.md

 Future improvements may include:

+* More informed grounding of the migration concept, perhaps centred around only one species at first and functionality to explore additional species.
 * Interaction with a relevant API, such as bird information or location-based autofill.
 * Pagination in the migration feed.
 * The ability for users to delete comments.